-The Center for a Competitive Workforce (CCW), part of the Strong Workforce Program, supports partnerships between the nineteen community colleges in the Los Angeles region and employers from high-growth industry sectors with projected growth of middle-skill jobs - those requiring more education than a high school diploma but less than a four-year degree..
+The Center for a Competitive Workforce (CCW), part of the Strong Workforce Program, supports partnerships between the nineteen community colleges in the Los Angeles region and employers from high-growth industry sectors with projected growth of middle-skill jobs - those requiring more education than a high school diploma but less than a four-year degree.
 In its 2021 study, Middle-Skill Occupations and Related Career Education Programs Through the Lens of Race and Ethnicity in the Los Angeles Basin, the CCW reported that:

-one of the clearest disparities dividing the Basin's workforce is the opportunity gap along racial and ethnic lines. ... revealed in the data, which shows many of the Basin's better- paying industries and occupations have lower levels of diversity than our population demographics would suggest.
-More inclusivity and more widely shared opportunity can be achieved, and one valuable tool is workforce development, which can be focused to create an increasingly racially and ethnically diverse pool of skilled talent for the Basin's well-paying jobs which are highlighted in this report.[1]
+the Basin's better-paying industries and occupations have lower levels of diversity than our population demographics would suggest.
+More inclusivity and more widely shared opportunity can be achieved, and one valuable tool is workforce development, which can be focused to create an increasingly racially and ethnically diverse pool of skilled talent for the Basin's well-paying jobs which are highlighted in this report.
+14

+15 Center for a Competitive Workforce, Los Angeles Economic Development Corporation, "Middle-Skill Occupations and Related Career Education Programs Through the Lens of Race and Ethnicity in The Los Angeles Basin" June 2021, https://laedc.org/wpcms/wp- content/uploads/2024/02/CCW_RaceEthnicity_FINAL02_web.pdf.
 This report identified eleven occupations within three highlighted industry sectors - construction, health care and professional and business services - where an increase in diverse employee representation would align more clearly with the racial and ethnic demographics of the Los Angeles Basin's population.
 These industry sectors and occupations include:

 Construction 1.
 Electricians; 2.
 Construction Managers; 3.
 Construction and Building Inspectors; 4.
-Solar Photovoltaic Installers
+Solar Photovoltaic

+Installers